 Fighting for social justice

 Following the overturn of Roe v Wade, Heba felt called to action.
-In 2022, she had begun working as a medical assistant at an abortion clinic so she knew well the violence, poverty and racism her patients already faced.
+In 2022, she had begun working as a medical assistant at a women's health clinic so she knew well the violence, poverty and racism her patients already faced.
 She also understood an abortion ban would only worsen their physical and mental health.
 Aware that she had the ability to advocate for herself and others, something not everyone is afforded due to time and resources, Heba collected petitions to put Proposal 3 on Michigan’s ballot for the November 2022 election.
 It was more challenging than she ever anticipated, and she endured threats, name-calling and harassment.
 But she never gave up, and the proposal to enshrine reproductive rights into the state constitution passed with nearly 57% of the vote.
 Heba was so impassioned in her efforts, she ended up being featured by NowThis News, as well as newspapers in France and Denmark, who came to visit the clinic.

 “Together we protected the women of Michigan and ensured they maintain their innate rights to reproductive healthcare,” Heba says.
 “The potential for change that every human is capable of is something I will always keep in mind when enduring hardships in my fights for social justice.
 My voice matters.
 Your voice matters.”